pytorch/rl/docs/source/reference/envs.rst

   all the output keys (:obj:`"full_observation_spec"`, :obj:`"full_reward_spec"` and :obj:`"full_done_spec"`).
   It is locked and should not be modified directly.

+If the environment carries non-tensor data, a :class:`~torchrl.data.NonTensorSpec` instance can be used.

 Importantly, the environment spec shapes should contain the batch size, e.g. an environment with :obj:`env.batch_size == torch.Size([4])` should have an :obj:`env.action_spec` with shape :obj:`torch.Size([4, action_size])`.